Haphazard

 Taking over Z-arts irregularly since 2013, Haphazard has previously seen ping pong balls & squeaky toys; a singing fish & a sax-playing bear; paintball golf & human quoits; a giant periscope, a lonely wookie, a golden toilet, clown-dancing, and a tiny bee-shaped world… Watch some of what’s gone before.

-Get a feel for it by looking at image galleries from 2024, 2023, 2019, 2017, 2016, 2015, 2013 — and programmes from 2024, 2023, 2019, 2017, 2016, 2015, 2013.
+Get a feel for it by looking at image galleries from 2025, 2024, 2023, 2019, 2017, 2016, 2015, 2013 — and reading programmes from 2025, 2024, 2023, 2019, 2017, 2016, 2015, 2013.